-• w If a meeting is or becomes inquorate no business shall be transacted

-- and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting - shall be adjourned to another meeting. - x A meeting shall not exceed a period of (3) hours.
+- w If a meeting is or becomes inquorate no business shall be transacted and - the meeting shall be closed.
+The business on the agenda for the meeting shall - be adjourned to another meeting. - x A meeting shall not exceed a period of (3) hours.